 Why are Doncaster, Scunthorpe, Plymouth et al treated differently?

-I mean no offence.
-I admit that some towns get if not short shrift, then shrift a little bit back of a length, in the book.
+If not short shrift, some towns got shrift a little bit back of a length in the book.
 I didn’t want to write the same style of chapter 92 times.
 So I used some chapters to make particular points or to discuss general subjects.
 Also, since the book was published, I’ve added updates on the website to bring the treatment of those towns into line.

 How does the book treat cities – destinations – with more than one club?